It’s Tick Season and ER Visits Are Breaking Records – Here are the Facts You Need to Know

 The best way to prevent ticks from latching on to you

 If you are planning to spend time outdoors, Chinnici recommends spraying your shoes and clothes with permethrin spray that’s available in stores.
 The chemical kills ticks on contact.
 She points out that it’s only for clothing, not skin.
 For your skin, you can use insect repellant to reduce the chance of a tick staying on your body.
-Lind agreed with protection efforts and pointed out the key areas are your shoe, socks and pants.
-“They crawl up,” she said about the bugs being found in grassy areas.
-She said campers can also spray their gear and tents with permethrin to keep ticks at bay.
-The spray can remain effective for about six weeks or so.
-“It’s good through several washings.”
+Key areas are your shoe, socks and pants, where they can “crawl up” from tall grassy areas.
+Campers can also spray their gear and tents with permethrin to keep ticks at bay.
+The spray can remain effective for about six weeks or so and is good for several washings.

 Photo Credit: Inspiring / Shutterstock.com